dawong8/carry-me-frontend/README.md

 This game is focused on the game Fortnite.
 Users must have an existing account with Fortnite/Epic Games to use.

+## Technologies Used
+Frontend:
+* React.js, Redux
+* React-router-dom

+Technolgies implemented, but never used:
+I encounted a problem with Redux, whenever I refreshed the app, Redux resets data that was stored.
+At first, I added Redux-Persist, but I decided to store information in local storage instead.

+Firebase is also implemented, but I never used it.
+I wanted a realtime database with the messaging feature, but this feature is mixed in with the player-matching feature, which requires a relational database.

 ### Future Plans
 I wanted a realtime database; so, if I were to do this project differently, I would've carefully planned out more about what technologies to use.
 Also, my app is only for 1 game, Fortnite.
 In the future, I want to open it up to more games.